automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_7/README.md

 <img src="LW_S3_7.png" width="495" height="292">

 * The map starts with **Get the Event details** object.
 It will use the **event_id** send by the [Webhook payload](https://support.lacework.com/hc/en-us/articles/360034367393-Webhook), using the Lacework API Access Key and  Lacework Secret Key to create a [temporary API token](https://support.lacework.com/hc/en-us/articles/360011403853-Generate-API-Access-Keys-and-Tokens).
-This token is used to query the Lacework API via the API call **/api/v1/external/events/GetEventDetails** of the configure Lacework instance.
+This token is used to query the Lacework API via the API call **/api/v1/external/events/GetEventDetails** of the configured Lacework instance.
 * The map will trigger the **Remediate via CLI** CommandLine object If you enabled the Auto Remediation via the CLI inside the LaceworkConfig of the map by using the **"dotheremediationviacli": "true"** setting.
 It will print out the name of the S3 buckets that will be remediated and uses the AWS CLI to remediate the S3 buckets.
 * The map will trigger the **Remediate via Object** Amazon-aws-s3 object if you enabled the Auto Remediation via the Object inside the LaceworkConfig of the map by using the **"dotheremediationviaobject": "true"** setting. it will remediate all S3 buckets by using the Method **apply canned ACL to Bucket** from the [S3 bucket plugin](https://github.com/Kaholo/kaholo-plugin-amazon-s3).
 * The map will send out a Slack message for each S3 bucket that will be remediated to the Webhook you configured for the **Remediated** Slack object.
-* If you enabled the configuration to send out slack messages for ignored S3 buckets inside the LaceworkConfig of the Map **"sendslackmessagesforignored": "true"** it will send out a slack message for each bucket that is violating the policy and ignored to the Webhook you configured for the **Ignored** Slack object.
+* If you enabled the configuration to send out slack messages for ignored S3 buckets inside the LaceworkConfig of the map to **"sendslackmessagesforignored": "true"** it will send out a slack message for each bucket that is violating the policy and ignored by the configuration to the Webhook you configured for the **Ignored** Slack object.

 ### Map trigger